Thein-Naing/TestGorillaChallangesFromInterview/README.md

 # TestGorillaChallanges
 ` This is my humble experience from sitting TestGorillaChallanges coding test from hiring company.
-  All the time ,camera must be on and you must maximize your screen all the time and you must open one tab for exam link only`
+  All the time ,camera must be on and you must maximize your screen all the time and you must open one tab for exam link only.
+  I took this coding test today (31.08.2023).`

 # TestGorillaChallanges Experience
 `In my honest opinion, you need to prepare very well for this kind of test.`